1-2-218. Change of name

 Following a change of name by any legal means, individuals may change the name used in the registration book by submitting a form in-person at a county clerk and recorder, submitting a form to an election law judge on election day, or by mailing a personal letter to the county clerk and recorder.
 Personalized letter sent to the county clerk and recorder must include the registrant’s former legal name, printed present legal name, birth date, last four digits of the registrant’s social security number (upon the registrant’s discretion), and signature of current legal name with the date.
 Only registrants can submit a name change.

-(1) Any eligible elector who has been registered in the county and who subsequently has had a name change by any legal means may have his or her name changed on the registration book by:
+(1) Any eligible elector who has been registered in the county and who subsequently has had a name change by any legal means may have his or her name changed in the statewide voter registration system by:

 (a) Appearing before the county clerk and recorder or at a voter service and polling center at any time during which registration at those locations is permitted and submitting the change on forms prescribed by the secretary of state;